codekraft-studio/generator-wordpress-theme/README.md

 ```
 You can take a look at the [example](https://github.com/codekraft-studio/generator-wordpress-starter/tree/master/generators/app/templates) which is the default theme generated if you don't specify a custom one.

+As you can see in the default template, you can access the prompt variables inside the template during render process.

+This are all the variables available right now:

+* __projectName__: The project name as slug
+* __projectTitle__: The full project title as it appears on WordPress repositories
+* __projectDescription__: A short project description
+* __projectManager__: The build system used for the project (grunt, gulp)
+* __projectVersion__: The version when the project has started
+* __projectAuthor__: The project author name

+Simply use it like this: `<%= projectName %>` inside your files to have it rendered with the value.

 Inside the __theme__ folder you will always put all the themes related files (scripts, templates, assets, ...) while in the gulp/grunt folder you should put only the files that are related with your project build system configuration.

 In the grunt/gulp folder, you __must place only two files__: `package.json` and `gulpfile.js` or `Gruntfile.js`, any other file __will be ignored__.

-The `package.json` file will be rendered with [EJS interpolation](http://www.embeddedjs.com/), while the other file will be simply copied.
+The `package.json` file will be rendered with [EJS interpolation](http://www.embeddedjs.com/), while the other file will be simply copied since it uses itself ESJ during it's job.

 ---